amy-huang/mystery-functions-private/README.md

 Both versions of the web application consist of a node.js server and a React client; it is deployed on Heroku with a Postgres database.

 The `client/` directory contains the React client.
-The client can be started remotely from the `client/` directory using yarn: “yarn start” on port 300.
+To run locally, first do `npm install` in the main directory.
+Then, the client can be started remotely from the `client/` directory using yarn: “yarn start” on port 300.

 Upon startup, the server creates a new connection pool for the clients to connect to, the actions table where actions will be logged if it doesn’t exist yet, and starts listening on port 5000.